telerik/kendo-angular/examples-standalone/coffee-warehouse/README.md

 ## Building for Development

+To run the project:
-1. In the terminal window, tun the project with `ng serve` for a dev server.
+1. Execute the `ng serve` command in the terminal window for a dev server.
 1. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Serve in Production